MOHAMEEDSALAH2006/Astrum-CubeSat---v1.26/README.md

 ├── ground-station/     # Python-based user interface, network socket infrastructure, and SQLite data logging.
 ├── docs/               # System architecture block diagrams, wiring layouts, and database schemas.
 └── .gitignore          # Explicitly filters runtime databases (.db), compiled binaries, and IDE caches.
+## Copyright & Legal Notice

+**Copyright © 2026 Mohamed Salah Abd Elfatah Mohamed Ragab.
+All Rights Reserved.**

+### ⚠️ WARNING & USAGE RESTRICTIONS
+* **Strict Prohibition:** Reproduction, redistribution, modification, mirroring, or public/commercial usage of any code, schematics, or architectural designs in this repository is strictly prohibited without prior explicit, written authorization from the author.
+* **Academic Integrity:** Any unauthorized copying, cloning, or plagiarism of this project for university graduation projects, conferences, or academic competitions will be met with immediate reporting to academic boards and copyright enforcement channels.
+* **Inquiries & Permissions:** If you wish to request permission for academic research or collaborative development, you must contact the author directly via the verified channels provided below.